monikasadauskaite123/NRD-CS-exercise/README.md

   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string
+  - returns:
-  - returns a float corresponding to the size of the file in bytes in a given directory
+    - a float corresponding to the size of the file in bytes in a given directory
+    - a string `'ExistError'` in case the file does not exist in a given directory

 - `service_status(service)`: returns the status of a given service
   - arguments: